IRFuzzer: Specialized Fuzzing for LLVM Backend Code Generation: Evaluation

 \subsection{Bug categories and analysis}

-We collect all crashes found in ~\autoref{sec:eval:baseline} and ~\autoref{sec:eval:csmith}.
+We collected all the crashes found in ~\autoref{sec:eval:baseline} and ~\autoref{sec:eval:csmith}.
 We also fuzzed other architectures with no features to extend our scope.
 Since \gisel also uses matcher table design, we can apply \irfuzzer{} on it with little modification.
-We also fuzzed \gisel for AArch64, Mips, and X86.
+This demonstrates that our approach can be generalized to other frameworks with little effort.

 In the process, we found hundreds of crashes in the LLVM compiler.
-Even though these crashes all have unique stack traces, it doesn't necessarily mean they are different bugs.
-Some crashes have different paths but have the same root cause.
-Therefore, we manually analyzed all of them and report the ones we believe are bugs.
+Even though these crashes all have unique stack traces, they do not necessarily indicate different bugs because some crashes have different paths but the same root cause.
+Therefore, we manually analyzed all of them and reported the ones that we believe are bugs.
 In this section, we only report the bugs that have been \textit{confirmed}.
 In total, \irfuzzer{} found \numTotalBugs{} confirmed bugs.
-We manually verified that these bugs are found by \irfuzzer{} only and published the details anonymously~\cite{IrfuzzerArtifact}.
+We manually verified that these bugs are found only by \irfuzzer{} and published the details anonymously~\cite{IrfuzzerArtifact}.

-These bugs are distributed in different places in LLVM codebase. \autoref{fig:bugs:locations} shows the distribution of these bugs across LLVM.
+These bugs are distributed in different places in the LLVM codebase. \autoref{fig:bugs:locations} shows the distribution of these bugs across LLVM.
 CodeGen is the library shared between architectures, meaning that a bug in CodeGen may affect all architectures.
-We are surprised to find that CodeGen and some widely adopted architectures have more bugs than we expected.
-This indicates that LLVM backend still needs more specialized fuzzing to be more fail-safe.